Dua Lipa Lifts Her Shirt To Expose Her Black Lacy Panties In New Instagram Selfie

 Before posting the hot picture, Dua treated her fans to a lovey-dovey snap where she could be seen posing with her significant other, Anwar Hadid.
 The couple wore color-coordinated ensembles designed by Marc Jacobs, as mentioned in the caption.

-The picture was captured during the New York Fashion Week, and as of this writing, it has garnered more than 1.5 million likes and about 5,000 comments where fans and followers sent their best wishes to the couple for a happy and long-lasting relationship.
+The picture was captured during the New York Fashion Week, and as of this writing, it has garnered more than 1.5 million likes and about 5,000 comments, as fans and followers sent their best wishes to the couple for a happy and long-lasting relationship.

-Many of Dua’s fans are surprised as things have escalated quite quickly between the two stunners.
-As The Inquisitr previously reported, Dua, 24 and Anwar, 20, started officially dating two months ago.
-Quoting Vogue, the article added that the couple has been in a stable relationship since July after the two were first seen together at a concert in Hyde Park, London.
+Many of Dua’s fans are surprised as things have escalated quickly between the two stunners.
+As The Inquisitr previously reported, Dua, 24, and Anwar, 20, officially started dating two months ago.
+Quoting Vogue, the article added that the couple has been in a stable relationship since July after they were first seen together at a concert in Hyde Park, London.